MISTLab/DOVESEI/README.md

 ```
 Important parameters (append `--ros-args -p <parameter_name>:=<parameter_value>`):
 * `mov_avg_size`: number of heatmaps averaged before calculating the direction to move
+* 'gain': gain used on the XY error to define the velocity to move (usually the values get satured by the maximum bank angle, `tiltMax`)
 * `z_speed`: speed setpoint [m/s] that the UAV will move in the z direction
 * `depth_smoothness`: value used to control the smoothness of the surface
 * `altitude_landed`: altitude considered close enough to the ground to use the flight controller landing procedure